venicegeo/dg-bf-api/README.md

-# beachfront
+# dg-bf-api

-> API service for the Beachfront project.
+> API service for the CoastLine project.
 This is the central point of interaction
-> for the Beachfront front-end.
+> for the CoastLine front-end.

 ## Running locally for development